hjacobs/tech.zalando.com/posts/meetup-tech-berlin-cube.md

 If you're interested in attending the next event, registration is open to anyone but its limited.
 Visit [http://www.meetup.com/b-tech/](http://www.meetup.com/b-tech/) and RSVP.
-The next one is in April 24th, and theres free pretzels and beer, so hurry up!.
+The next one is in April 24th, and there is free pretzels and beer, so hurry up!.

 You can find more photos from the event in